 When it comes to pools, Austin has some great ones.
-Deep Eddy Pool being one of the first in the city.
+Deep Eddy Pool is one of the first to be established in the city.
 Once a swimming hole on the Colorado River, Deep Eddy is now a popular freshwater swimming pool, similar to Barton Springs.

 Back in 1915, A.J.
 Eilers purchased the property surrounding the swimming hole, built the concrete pool, and opened the Deep Eddy Bathing Beach, a resort with cabins, camping and concessions.
 Today, the 600,000-gallon pool is a favorite spot for families looking to take a refreshing dip in 65 to 75 degree water.

 In 1935, the City of Austin bought the property for a total of $10,000, which is equivalent to about $195,000 today!
 Two weeks after the purchase, a massive flood on the Colorado River destroyed the bathhouse and filled the pool with mud and debris.
 The Works Progress Administration and the city of Austin jointly funded the rebuilding and the pool opened as a public park in July 1936.